Gigilui15/CIS2350---Assignment/README.md

 'EpochsVsBadFacts.py' is a script run after the model is trained to obtain a csv file with the total number of bad facts for each epoch.
 This is run to eventually plot the Bad Facts Vs Epochs Graph

 The other scripts 'XORProblem - 2 Hidden Layers.py' and 'XORProblem - 3 Hidden Layers.py' are the same MLP but with additional hidden layers which were experimented with for this project.

+Note that 100% accuracy was achieved for the XOR Problem in 'XORProblem - 3 Hidden Layers.py' using the optimal parameters